-Genetic testing is almost becoming practical to define a limited number of specific hereditary syndromes with discrete gene mutations such as lymphedemadistichiasis (FOXC2) and some forms of Milroy disease (VEGFR-3).
+Genetic testing is almost becoming practical to define a limited number of specific hereditary syndromes with discrete gene mutations such as lymphedemadistichiasis (FOXC2), some forms of Milroy disease (VEGFR-3), and hypotrichosislymphedema-telangiectasis (SOX18).
 The future holds promise that such testing combined with careful phenotypic descriptions will become routine to classify familial lymphangiodysplastic syndromes and other congenital/genetic-dysmorphogenic disorders characterized by lymphedema, lymphangiectasia, and lymphangiomatosis.
+In addition, there are many other clinical syndromes with lymphedema as a component, and these may have genes identified in the future.